ekirving/ccr5_paper/README.md

 conda activate ccr5
 ```

-## Running the code
+## Running the HAPI analyses

-This project contains rules for running selection tests using `CLUES` from the outputs of the different `HAPI` models.
+These commands run the `CLUES` selection tests using the deletion calls from the `HAPI` models.

 ```bash
 # run all the CCR5 and control models